mkg20001/nix-dev/README.md

 Now you've got an environment named `headers` that includes the zlib binary, library and include files

-You can enter it with `$ dev enter zlib` which will spawn your default shell
+You can enter it with `$ dev enter headers` which will spawn your default shell

 # Usage